pronetware-it/DevOps_for_-Unix/linux-base/Task-2/README.md

 ![image](https://github.com/pronetware-it/DevOps_for_Unix/blob/main/linux-base/Task-2/2-2.gif)

-3) What is GID?
-How to define it?
 4) How to determine belonging of user to the specific group?
 5) What are the commands for adding a user to the system?
 What are the basic parameters required to create a user?